puppetlabs/puppetserver/documentation/puppet-api/v3/environment_classes.md

 ### Authorization

-URI authorization for requests made to the environment classes API, will always be performed by the "new" Trapperkeeper-based auth.conf feature in Puppet Server.
+URI authorization for requests made to the environment classes API will always be performed by the "new" Trapperkeeper-based auth.conf feature in Puppet Server.
 This is different than most other master service-based endpoints, for which the authorization mechanism used ("new" auth.conf vs. "legacy"